jeff665547/Project-ChipImgProc/README.md

   * comdlg32
   * advapi32

-### Truble shooting
+### Trouble shooting

 * Missing link library

     The library link is highly depend on user code, you may use more library or require alternative  external link beyond the following list.
     We put all dependencies in the \<*ChipImgProc install prefix*>/lib and \<*ChipImgProc install prefix*>/third_party.
     You should be able to find any missing library and add to your link command.

-Manully include and link OpenCV & Boost are really painful, so we suggest to use CMake & Hunter to do such link works.
+Manually include and link OpenCV & Boost are really painful, so we suggest to use CMake & Hunter to do such link works.

 ## Import ChipImgProc by Hunter

 To use the Hunter package manager, all upstream will be built.
 User no need to build ChipImgProc manually before start develop client project.

-### Requirment
+### Requirement

 * Your project must be a CMake project
-* GCC >= 7.3 (7.3 is recommanded and well tested)
+* GCC >= 7.3 (7.3 is recommended and well tested)
 * CMake >= 3.13
 * MSVC <= v141 build tool